A voyage of discovery

 Nowhere in Cornwall is more than 17 miles from the sea.
 This proximity has shaped both the landscape and its people.
 In this gallery you can discover how Cornish people have made a living from the sea, how local craft were built and who sailed in them.
 Exhibits explore Falmouth’s role in global communication and trade, along with the development of Cornwall’s migratory links around the world.
 Witness the stories of dramatic rescues off the Cornish coast.

-Nowhere else in the British Isles can you experience life under the sea like this!
-In the Tidal Zone you can go underwater and look out into the harbour through two large windows – if you stand there long enough you’ll see the tide rise and fall!
+In the Tidal Zone you can go underwater and look out into the harbour through two large windows – if you stand there long enough you’ll see the tide rise and fall.
 Take a really close look and you could catch a glimpse of a cormorant diving after a fish, crabs, shrimps and much more.
 Here you can learn more about the effects of the Moon and Sun and what causes the tides.
 Interactive displays also introduce some of the animals and plants that live in the estuary, a Special Conservation Area with a wide diversity of species.

 The Lookout Tower

-The Quarterdeck acts as a gallery learning space for our schools’ workshops during term time and children’s activities during the school holidays.
-It is also home to a Temporary Exhibition space and details of all current exhibitions throughout the Museum can be found here.
+The learning space for our schools’ workshops during term time and children’s activities during the school holidays.
+It is also home to a Temporary Exhibition space.

 Gain an insight into the art of navigation and meteorology.
 An understanding of weather and navigation are essential to finding your way at sea.
 What do sailors need to know about the weather and navigation?
 Can you steer a boat through a narrow channel?
 How are charts made and how do you use them?
 This gallery is full of interactive exhibits that give you an insight into the art of navigation and meteorology.
 The Nav Station has been designed as a take on a modern ship’s bridge.

 Experience even more of the sea on the Pontoon directly in front of the building.
 From here you can view the boats on the water.